Welbog/KevBot/README.md

 Removed IRC stuff, moved a bunch of security-related stuff to files that aren't in git.
 Clobbered git history, opened the repo to the public.

+### 6.2.x

+Late 2020 - Added Maven, refactored code, added setup scripts, added Spring.
+General focus on bringing engineering to KevBot.
+Making a codebase to which I might actually want to contribute.